CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

 Python
 ******

-This section will detail the SmartRedis Python client and how to use it within SmartSim applications and RedisAI in general.
+This section details the SmartRedis Python client to demonstrate its general use within SmartSim applications and RedisAI.

 .. note::
-      The Python API examples are written to connect to a database at ``127.0.0.1:6379``.
-When running this example, ensure that the address and port of your Redis instance are used.
+      The following Python API examples connect to a database at the address:port ``127.0.0.1:6379``.
+When replicating the following example, ensure that you use the address:port of your local Redis instance.